 The Oregon Department of Energy (ODOE) is a state agency with a variety of divisions and departments, including the Energy Siting Division.
 The Siting Division provides technical staff to the Energy Facility Siting Council (EFSC) and administers the site certificate application process on its behalf.

-EFSC is a governor-appointed citizen council, confirmed by the Senate, which regulates all energy facilities in Oregon.
+EFSC is a governor-appointed citizen council, confirmed by the Senate, which regulates major energy facilities in Oregon.
 Energy facility developers must apply for a Site Certificate from EFSC prior to constructing new facilities in Oregon.
 The energy facility siting process is standards-based and combines state and local government requirements, including land use, into a single decision.

 As part of the state siting process, ODOE and EFSC will review Idaho Power’s Application for Site Certificate using pass or fail siting standards, which include demonstrating the need for a “non-generating” energy facility (such as a transmission line).
-One of the ways allowed in the siting rules to demonstrate compliance with the EFSC “need standard” is to include the proposed project in an integrated resource plan (IRP) that has been acknowledged by the Oregon Public Utility Commission (OPUC).
+One of the ways allowed in the siting rules to demonstrate compliance with the EFSC “need standard” is to include the proposed facility in an integrated resource plan (IRP) that has been acknowledged previously by the Oregon Public Utility Commission (OPUC).

 This website is the joint Boardman to Hemingway Transmission Line Project site.
 While information contained on this site is approved for posting by ODOE, it is not the official Oregon Department of Energy website.
 Visit the ODOE website.